publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schXXXI/ptB/spt1/m__us_usc_t42_s300mm–21.md

                     (I) in accordance with such subparagraph; and

-                    (II) to such number, as determined by the Administrator based on the best available information and subject to amounts available under [section 300mm–61 of this title][/us/usc/t42/s300mm–61], that will ensure sufficient funds will be available to provide treatment and monitoring benefits under this subchapter, with respect to all individuals who are enrolled through the end of fiscal year 2020; and
+                    (II) to such number, as determined by the Administrator based on the best available information and subject to amounts available under [section 300mm–61 of this title][/us/usc/t42/s300mm–61], that will ensure sufficient funds will be available to provide treatment and monitoring benefits under this subchapter, with respect to all individuals who are enrolled; and

                 (ii) provide priority (subject to paragraph (3)(A)(i)) in such enrollments in the order in which individuals apply for enrollment under paragraph (3).